microsoft/kiota/vscode/microsoft-kiota/README.md

 Once the extension is installed, you will be able to see the commands available to you.

-You can kick start the process by using the add file icons as appears below or using command pallete with the command `searchOrOpenApiDescription`
+You can kick start the process by using the add file icons as appears below or using command pallete with the command "Add API description"

 <img width="482" alt="Use the add file icon" src="https://github.com/microsoft/kiota/blob/865b5f9a3b6aa495f42a397714b09a08bdb99011/vscode/microsoft-kiota/images/samples/SearchOrBrowseOptions.png">